simplilearn-devops/devops-lesson-1/lab-1.1/README.md

 to register for the free trial.

 Note that Goggle may debit $1 from your card for validation purposes.
-If the do this it will be refunded immediately.
+If they do this it will be refunded immediately.

 ### What you need